ubinfie/ubinfie.github.io/_posts/2024-10-03-pixi-basics.md

 There are many caveats to switching over from conda.
 In fact, there is a [whole article](https://pixi.sh/latest/switching_from/conda/) about it.
-Here are some noteworthy one caveats.
+Here are some noteworthy caveats.

 * Python itself should be added to the dependencies section, e.g.,